TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 (broadcast (message1 v) with data (...) to (all sprites v)::#FFBF00)
 ```

-Broadcasts the specified message to the selected sprites while sending a value to the receiving scripts, then returns an array containing the responses from every receiver.
+Broadcasts the specified message to the selected sprites while sending a value to the receiving scripts, then returns the response or responses from those scripts.

-This block behaves the same as the previous reporter, but also includes a **data** input.
+As with the previous reporter, the return value depends on the **multiple responses** setting for the message.

-Any value can be passed through this input, allowing the receiver scripts to access additional information while processing the broadcast.
+Any value can be passed through the **data** input, allowing the receiving scripts to access additional information while processing the broadcast.

 ```scratch
 respond [received!]::#FFBF00 cap